How to find what operating system is on a computer

 Before identifying an operating system, you must know what type of computer you have.
 For help with identifying a computer, see: How to find information about my computer.
 You can also use our system information tool to automatically detect your operating system.

 The majority of all IBM compatible (PC) users have Microsoft Windows installed on their computer.
 A good method of determining if you are running Microsoft Windows 95 or later is to look for the Start menu button in the bottom-left corner of your screen.
 If you see the Start menu button on your taskbar, you are running Microsoft Windows.

-If you do not see a Start button it is likely you are running a different operating system.
+If you do not see a Start button, it is likely you are running a different operating system.
 Below are some different visual indications to determine what operating system you are using.
-If you do not have any graphics or a GUI (only text) skip to the next section.
+If you do not have any graphics or a GUI (graphical user interface) and only see text, skip to the command line section.

 - A green or blue "L" in the corner of the screen - Computer is running Lindows or Linspire.

 - A gray or black foot print in the corner of the screen you have GNOME running on a Linux or Unix variant.

 - A purple background with any visual indication of "Sun" or "Solaris" is an indication of the Sun Solaris operating system used with X Window System.